 |XS||48.5 - 52.0||19" - 20.5"|

 |S||52.0 - 55,.5||20.5" - 21.75"|

 You saw in the table above that every helmet size is related to the range of head circumference.
 Therefore, every helmet has a system included for fine-tuning for a good fit.

-The other possibilities are ratchets that tighten the helmet fit, pad system with removable inner pads, or air fit system when you just add little air pillows for comfort and secure fit.
+The other possibilities are ratchets that tighten the helmet fit, a pad system with removable inner pads, or an air fit system when you add little air pillows for comfort and secure fit.

 Ski Helmet Features for Comfort and Good Fit

 Helmet manufacturers know that pure protection never sold anything.
 Therefore, they added a ton of features to increase comfort and improve the fit of ski helmets.

 Chinstraps or buckle at the front is there for securing the helmet on your head.
 The straps are usually padded for better comfort and also for adding additional warmth to your chin.
 The open/close system is often click-on and adjustable for different head sizes.